Sailing inyourfootsteps.com

 Reducing galvanic corrosion or electrolysis throughout the vessel

-When different metal are in contact with each other, either submersed in, or subject to seawater spray, galvanic corrosion or electrolysis occurs.
+When different metals are in contact with each other, and are either submerged or subject to seawater spray, galvanic corrosion or electrolysis occurs.
 This is an exchange of electrons, atomic particles, ions etc causing an electronic difference of potential between the metals.
 The less noble or anodic metal can be very quickly corroded away by the seawater conducting its ions to the more noble or cathodic metal.
 Aluminium, ordinary steels and the more base metals are less noble and highly subject to corrosion.
 The more noble materials include bronze and stainless steel.

 Keeping doused jibs and spinnakers aboard